ab604/RepData_PeerAssessment1/PA1_template.md

         close(log_con)
 }
 ```
-The read in the unzipped CSV file to a data frame:
+To read in the unzipped `activity.csv` file to a data frame:

 ```r
 raw <- read.csv("activity.csv",stringsAsFactors = FALSE,